-- It will prompt frequent requests and discussions (arguments) about access to additional applications. - You need to be technically competent enough to perform the significant setup required (see pages below). - You need to commit to regularly researching updates and reconfigurations as the technology evolves.
-Realistic? - It is nearly impossible ensure you don't leave any "bypass" channels open.
+- It will prompt frequent requests and discussions about access to additional applications. - You need to be technically competent enough to perform the significant setup required (see pages below). - You need to commit to regularly researching updates and reconfigurations as the technology evolves. - Practically speaking, It is nearly impossible ensure you don't leave some "bypass" channels open.

-In our experience, the lockdown approach frequently starts well but ends with largely open access.
-We don't recommend it till later in high school.
+In our experience, the lockdown approach frequently starts well but ends with largely open access sooner than parents would have otherwise decided.
+In other words, it often proves less realistic than anticipated.
 If you choose this route, see below for resources to help.

-4 Access to a browser is a significant step, not to be taken lightly.
+3 Access to a browser is a significant step, not to be taken lightly.